skip to content

 Biography

 Gwilym Tudur is a PhD candidate in the History of Christianity at the Faculty of Divinity, University of Cambridge.
-He is a member of Clare Hall and is the Lewis and Gibson Scholar at Westminster College.
+He is a member of Clare Hall and holds the Lewis and Gibson Scholarship at Westminster College.

-Gwilym holds a BA in Welsh and Welsh History from Aberystwyth University and a BA and MPhil in Theology from the University of Oxford.
-Supervised by Dr Andrew Atherstone, his master's research focused on the doctrinal development of nineteenth-century Welsh evangelicalism.
+Gwilym holds a BA in Welsh and Welsh History from Aberystwyth University, and both an MA and MPhil in Theology from the University of Oxford.
+His master’s research, supervised by the Revd Professor Andrew Atherstone, focused on doctrinal developments among nineteenth-century Welsh Nonconformists.

-Before studying at Cambridge, Gwilym trained for ministry at Wycliffe Hall, Oxford, and pastored two Congregational churches in Ceredigion, west Wales.
-As well as completing his doctoral research, he is also the Academic Administrator for the Cambridge Theological Federation.
+Before beginning his doctoral studies, he trained for ministry at Wycliffe Hall, Oxford, and served as minister of two Congregational churches in Ceredigion, Wales.
+He currently serves as Academic Administrator for the Cambridge Theological Federation alongside his research.

 Research

-• Puritanism, Dissent, and Nonconformity in England and Wales
+• Protestant dissent and Nonconformity in modern Wales

 Publications